 Nostalgia features heavily in the live music industry these days.
 Heritage acts dominate the circuit, performing with scant regard for the real estate they hog from younger artists.
-Tribute and cover bands fill the pubs and pavilions.
+Tribute and cheap water trampoline cover bands fill the pubs and pavilions.
 News of ever-more-unlikely reformations fill our Facebook feeds on a near-weekly basis, talked-up before the summer festival season and forgotten again in autumn.

 Even Birmingham’s Supersonic doesn’t shy away from nostalgia.
 Its promoters, Capsule, are the producers of the Home of Metal archive – a treasure trove of memorabilia and stories about the city’s rightful claim boasted in its title.
 From Black Sabbath to Napalm Death to Godflesh, there’s a lot of nostalgia to mine here, but Supersonic succeeds with quite a miraculous balancing act: never letting the past overshadow the sounds that are current and that will make waves in the future.

 The festival’s opening concert is testament to that.
 Birmingham’s grand Town Hall, a building with significant musical heritage owing to its almighty Hill & Sons pipe organ, plays host to Khyam Allami and Anna von Hausswolff – two certifiably contemporary acts.
 Syrian-born Allami, armed with his Arabic oud, sends loops of the instrument out into the vast space and reconnects with them via droning lines and quick interplay.
 Hausswolff’s set makes use of the hall’s incredible organ, providing swelling chordal workouts which veer between folk and prog in a satisfyingly moving way.
 Her vocal is incredibly powerful too and I leave the venue wanting to hear more of her voice and more of those stately organ pipes.
 I wonder if those keys and stops have ever been played in such a way before.